acidmasculinity/acidmasculinity.github.io/_source/media_studies/azuma.md

 other: "Translated by Jonathan E. Abel and Shion Kono"
 ---

-See Paul Perijk's article on *Database Consumption* in "Japanese Media and Popular Culture" at [https://jmpc-utokyo.com/keyword/database-consumption](jmpc-utokyo.com/keyword/database-consumption).
+See Paul Perijk's article on "Database Consumption" in *Japanese Media and Popular Culture* at [https://jmpc-utokyo.com/keyword/database-consumption](jmpc-utokyo.com/keyword/database-consumption).